 where $ c_\sigma(\v{r})$ is the annihilation operator for an electron with spin $\sigma$ at position $\v{r} = (x,y,z)$, $m_s$ is the effective electron mass, $\mu_s$ is the chemical potential, and $\Delta_0$ is the superconducting order parameter in the form of a complex-valued constant.
 To highlight the role of the screening (Meissner) supercurrent induced by the magnetic field, we will formulate an equivalent momentum-space Hamiltonian where the magnetic field effect is entirely expressed in terms of the supercurrent.
 The current density can be expressed as $\v{j}_s = n_s e \v{v}_s$, where $n_s$ is the carrier density and $\v{v}_s = \v{k}_s/m_s$ is the carrier group velocity \cite{tinkhamUniform1996}.
 In the London gauge \cite{londonProblem1948} the current density is directly related to the vector potential through the London equation $\v{j}_s = - n_s e^2 \v{A}/m_s$, letting us identify $\v{k}_s = -e \v{A}$.
 Specifically, \cref{eq:A} implies

 for $y \leq 0$.
 The current runs parallel to the interface along the $x$-axis with a magnitude which decays exponentially towards the SC bulk over a length given by the magnetic penetration depth $\lambda$.
 In the following, the amplitude of the supercurrent will matter for the tunnel coupling to the QH system.
 We see from \cref{eq:posBCS} that the effect of the magnetic field at the surface is a shift of the $x$ momentum.
-Gauging away this shift by transforming ${c}_\sigma(\v{r}) \to e^{i k_s(y) x} {c}_\sigma(\v{r})$, we see that such a shift is equivalent to multiplying a plane-wave phase factor to the order parameter $\Delta_0$ of the SC.
+Gauging away this shift by transforming ${c}_\sigma(\v{r}) \to e^{i k_s(y) x} {c}_\sigma(\v{r})$, we see that such a shift is equivalent to multiplying a plane-wave phase factor by the order parameter $\Delta_0$ of the SC.